(Work in Progress – I mean I’d be Buddha if already done, right?)

 So what do you do?

 Make them your friend, do as much as you can to make them go away or make them hurt less and if nothing can be done, live harmoniously with those fiends.
 Because hey, if you can’t beat them….

-I give you three ways, if practiced every day (discipline is very important), can make you a calmer, wiser and more successful person.
+I give you three ways, if practised every day (discipline is very important), can make you a calmer, wiser and more successful person.
 These are not new, and various self-help gurus propound at-least one among them.
-The difference is, I’ve tried them myself and seen results as have some of my skeptic-turned-believer pals (and not a teeny-weeny change, but transformational).
+The difference is, I’ve tried them myself and seen results as have some of my sceptic-turned-believer pals (and not a teeny-weeny change, but transformational).
 And hey, no charge!

 Learn more about building habits here.
 Read it before you read the rest of the article.

 Commit to being disciplined.
 Honestly, without discipline (and intent) nothing can be achieved.
 NOTHING.
 Do not scoff at discipline, people!
 It’s not for the oldies alone.
 It’ll benefit your life immensely.

 Okay, so here goes.
 There are three Ds that will help transform your life.
 (Four if you consider DISCIPLINE too, but that’s not really a question and upsets my carefully concocted system.

 You are three tricks away from living your DREAM life, my friend!
 (Oh, how I love the corniness of CAPITALs)

 And now… I present to you….
 (Claps and drum rolls)… the three D questions